 We’re going to tell you everything you need to know about the festival, including how to get there, how to save money on tickets, and more.

 While the journey to the enchanted kingdom can feel like a trip through the Dark Realms of Mordor, be patient with the traffic.
 The site is located at 21778 Farm to Market 1774 in Todd Mission, Texas — about an hour outside of Houston.

 Texas Renaissance Festival Ticket Prices

-Children ages 5-12 are $17 (discounted to $11.95 online) each, but free of charge on Sundays — so that might be the best option for budget-conscious families looking for a fun outing.
+Children ages 5-12 are $15 each, but are free of charge on Sundays — so that might be the best option for budget-conscious families looking for a fun outing.
 Children age 4 and younger are free every day.

 The market campground offers a price-per-vehicle camping experience.
-Those interested in camping can book online for $25 per vehicle plus fees and taxes ($35 at the gate).
+Those interested in camping can book online for $20-35 per vehicle plus fees and taxes.
 All camping participants do need a valid admission ticket to the festival.
 The campground includes space for RVs, tents, and campers.
 And don’t worry — there’s 24-hour security on site.
 There’s also cabin rentals and glamping opportunities available.

 Texas Renaissance Festival Discount Tickets

 Looking to save some money on your trip to the Renaissance Festival?
 Good news — discount Texas Renaissance Festival tickets are available and can help you save big time on your visit!